-- 3. Remove the top of the filter funnel from apparatus, rinse with de-ionized (DI) water. - 4.
-Place pre-ashed GF/F filter on top of the filter stem (Figure 6), replace top of funnel. - 5.
+- 3. Rinse the filter funnel and stem with de-ionized (DI) water. - 4.
+Remove the top of funnel. - 5.
+Place pre-ashed GF/F filter on top of the filter stem (Figure 6), re-attach the top of funnel. - 6.
 Shake sample bottle vigorously for ~30 seconds to mix sample. - a.
 Filter known volume of sample. - 1) Measure using a graduated cylinder.
 Pour sample slowly in ≤100 mL increments into filter funnel. - b.
 Do not pour more sample into funnel than will pass through the filter.
 All water in the filter funnel must pass through the filter, if filter becomes clogged while there is still sample water in the funnel, discard sample and filter and start again.